L-K-Mist/vue-web-bluetooth-arduino-starter/README.md

 Note that web-bluetooth only works with Bluetooth Low Energy (BLE) 4.0 devices.

+The BLE Serial Module is a simplification of the full BLE approach.
+There is only one service (0xffe0), and one characteristic (0xffe1).
+So all messaging consists of changing that one characteristic from either the app or the arduino side.

 The exact module I used has a default baud rate of 115200.
 I will probably drop that down to 9600 for my personal projects, because I think that will carry the messages better over longer distances.
 Some examples of such commands can be seen in [bluetooth-hardware-utils.ino](bluetooth-hardware-utils/bluetooth-hardware-utils.ino) , but different modules might differ, so refer to the datasheet for specifics.

 ## To Do